 - Venture: It means business.

-The government published a tender in the newspaper to construct the building, and the minimum capital required is $40 Million than only they will consider any company to give the tender.
-John saw tender in the newspaper, and he became very much interested in this tender to undertake the project and earn the profit, but the problem was lack of finance because John has only $20 Million so couldn’t apply for the tender, but John reached out to Andy and talk with him and come to an agreement which is called a temporal partnership, they can both contribute in the tender and can do this project together.
+The government published a tender in the newspaper to construct the building, and the minimum capital required is $40 Million than; only they will consider any company to give the tender.
+John saw tender in the newspaper, and he became very much interested in this tender to undertake the project and earn the profit, but the problem was a lack of finance because John has only $20 Million, so he couldn’t apply for the tender, but John reached out to Andy and talked with him and come to an agreement which is called a temporal partnership, they can both contribute in the tender and can do this project together.

 So From Above example, it is clear that Joint venture is nothing but the two or more Person who works separately, and comes together to make the profits and later again disconnected and work separately is called as Joint Venture.

 The partnership is nothing but the relationship or association between two or more persons, who start the business, and who have agreed to share the profit and losses of the business carried on by all or by any of them acting for all.
 In partnership, Mutual understanding is required between the partners to run the business because the decision taken by one person may impact other partners or others have to face consequences of the decision.
 When two or more people come together for the common purpose of starting to do a business and who have agreed to share management and profit and losses is called Partnership.

 The partnership is a legal business, and its partners are also legal; and the most important thing in the partnership business is a belief, and it is based on a fiduciary relationship.
 In the partnership, profit shares among the partners are as per the capital they invested and the duration of the investment.